ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 which may cause network elements to miss updates, senders can include a small random delay.

-## Monitoring Flows {#monitoring}

-Network elements can monitor flows to determine which flows are from applications that respect throughput advice.
-This section outlines an exemplary algorithm for network elements.

-This monitoring algorithm is guidance only.
-Network elements are advised that monitoring any more strictly than the following likely invalidates their advice.
-Network elements could choose not to monitor in this way or use a looser monitoring approach.
-For instance, monitoring over a longer time window than the monitoring period (67s) or using a higher rate than is signaled is possible.

-To operate this algorithm,
-the minimal state a network element maintains is:

-* the current throughput advice,
-* any state necessary to monitor throughput
-  (that is, throughput usage state, such as the state in {{sliding-window}}),
-* a timer used for rate increases, and
-* the time at which that throughput advice was last updated.

-When advice is set or updated, the network element waits until it receives the next SCONE packet on affected flows.
-It then updates the throughput advice in that packet ({{apply}}).

-A network element can then monitor affected flows to determine whether the throughput advice it provided was followed.

-A network element SHOULD base its monitoring on the maximum value it provided for throughput advice over at least the preceding monitoring period.
-Additional time might be allowed to account for the possibility that some SCONE packets might be lost.
-This allows applications time to receive advice and adapt their sending rate.

 A network element MUST NOT alter datagrams to add SCONE packets or synthesize datagrams that contain SCONE packets.
 The latter will not be accepted and the former,